Drug Crimes In MAINE

 Drug trafficking is also regulated under several sections of Title 17-A. This crime occurs when a person unlawfully sells illegal drugs.
 The crime is a state crime but is almost always charged as a federal crime.
 Like other crimes, the severity is dependent on the type of drug and the quantity.
 Like other drug crimes, drug trafficking charges can also be aggravated under certain statutory-specified situations, e.g., trafficking near a school or selling to a person under the age of 18.

-Drug Schedules in Maine
+Drug Schedules In MAINE

 The type of drug crime does not always indicate the seriousness of the offense or, rather, does not indicate the seriousness of the penalties that accompany a conviction of the offense.
 The sentencing of a drug crime conviction is primarily dependent on the drug schedule, the classification of the offense, and the quantity of the drug.